jiawangbai/DHTA-master/README.md

 4. Save this model in "models/imagenet_vgg11_32"

 ## Attack
-Run the below command to reproduce our result.
+Run the below command with ```--reproduce``` to reproduce our result of attacking vgg11 with 32-bits code length on ImageNet.

 ```shell
 python attack_imagenet.py --n-anchor 9 --root [imagent-data-root] --reproduce --gpu-id [gpu-id]